 \section{Abstract}

 In this work, we use the global analysis and degree-theoretic methods introduced by Smale to study the existence and multiplicity of solutions of the vacuum Einstein constraint equations given by the conformal method of Lichnerowicz-Choquet-Bruhat-York.
-In particular this approach gives a simplified proof of the existence result of Holst-Nagy-Tsogtgerel-Maxwell, including a restricted uniqueness result.
+In particular this approach gives a new proof of the existence result of Maxwell and Holst-Nagy-Tsogtgere.
 We also relate the method to the limit equation of Dahl-Gicquaud-Humbert and the non-existence result of Nguyen.